cdnbye/documentation/en/bindings.md

 Before release iOS, Android and Electron APP, you should register AppId and obtain token from `console`:
 - Visit `https://oms.cdnbye.com` and register

-- Click `APP Management` button, if it's the first time you enter this page, please click `Obtain Token` button
+- Click `APP Management` button, if it's the first time you enter this page, please click `Create Token` button

 - Copy the obtained token to the initiator of the SDK